alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 "collaborator" is future-you trying to run an experiment for a reviewer rebuttal 2 months after you've thought about any of the relevant code.

-Now, do you need code review to write good code?
-I don't think so.
+Now, do you need to go full code review to write good code?
+No, I don't think so.
 Another set of eyes helps, but PhD students have good technical skills and are perfectly capable of reviewing their own code.
 Just, *actually do it.* Please.

 (end rant)

-Now on the flip side, a PhD program may not teach you coding, but an industry job likely won't let you teach a course.
+A PhD program may not teach you coding, but on the flip side, an industry job likely won't let you teach a course.
 You may have some chances based on the company, but you'll have many more chances in academia.
 Teaching will also make you a better researcher, because it forces you to clarify ideas until newcomers can understand them, which is the exact skill you need when writing papers.